GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 # oxd 3.1.1 Documentation

 ## Introduction
-oxd is client software that simplifies the process of implementing OpenID Connect and UMA in **server-side web applications**.
+oxd is client software that simplifies the process of implementing OpenID Connect and UMA in server-side web applications.

 Using oxd, you can securely send users from web apps to your [Gluu Server](https://gluu.org/docs/ce) OpenID Connect Provider (OP) and UMA Authorization Server (AS) for dynamic enrollment, single sign-on (SSO), and access management policy enforcement.